Senators Cory Booker (D-NJ) and Rand Paul (R-KY) introduced the Right to Try Act. It would allow dying patients access to certain tested psychedelics.

 “As a physician, I know how important Right to Try is for patients facing a life-threatening condition,” said Paul.
 “Unfortunately, the federal bureaucracy continues to block patients seeking to use Schedule I drugs under Right to Try.”

-“Oregon has a long legacy of ensuring that end-of-life patients have access to the full spectrum of treatment options to alleviate their condition and improve their quality of life.
-Patients and doctors deserve to discuss treatments, including psilocybin, that researchers find provides immediate and sustained relief from pain, anxiety, and depression for people battling terminal illness,” Blumenauer said.
-“Federal restrictions have obstructed access to end-of-life care for too long, this legislation will change that and ensure that all patients have the Right to Try.”
+“Oregon has a legacy of ensuring that end-of-life patients have access to the full spectrum of treatment options to alleviate their condition and improve their quality of life.
+Patients and doctors deserve to discuss treatments, including psilocybin.
+Researchers find it provides immediate and sustained relief from pain, anxiety, and depression for people battling terminal illness,” Blumenauer said.
+“Federal restrictions have obstructed access to end-of-life care for too long.
+This legislation will change that and ensure that all patients have the Right to Try.”

 “Advances in science and technology are often made when we think outside the box and try new things,” said Mace.
 “This legislation gives patients the power to choose alternative options like psilocybin or MDMA when facing a life-threatening condition.
 We know these chemicals have the potential to save lives, and today is an important step forward in medical progress.”

-“I am glad to see federal legislators clarifying that I and others dealing with the reality of advanced cancer can access promising drugs in the investigational process, even if they are on Schedule I,” said Erin Baldeschwiler, a patient who has been seeking access to psilocybin therapy for relief of debilitating anxiety and depression as she manages advanced cancer.
+“I am glad to see legislators clarifying that I and others dealing with the reality of advanced cancer can access promising drugs in the investigational process,” said Erin Baldeschwiler.
+She is a patient who sought access to psilocybin therapy for debilitating anxiety and depression and cancer.

-“This bill will open access to MDMA and psilocybin-assisted therapy for Veterans who are at serious risk of suicide and have exhausted all other options,” said retired Marines Lt.
-General and head of the Veteran Mental Health Leadership Coalition Martin Steele.
-“We thank Senators Paul and Booker for considering the realities on the ground for the Veteran community, where a growing number are seeking treatment outside the country or in the underground market.”
+“This bill will open access to MDMA and psilocybin-assisted therapy for Veterans who are at serious risk of suicide,” said Martine Steele.
+He is a retired Marines Lt.
+General and head of the Veteran Mental Health Leadership Coalition.
+“We thank Senators Paul and Booker for considering the realities on the ground for the Veteran community.
+A growing number are seeking treatment outside the country or in the underground market.”

 Progressive Congresswoman Alexandria Ocasio-Cortez (D-NY) has also been among those pushing for psychedelics legalization in the House of Representatives.
 She has been a strong supporter of cannabis legalization as well.